 A small number of meters do not have sufficient information associated with them to be able to allocate them to a country and are referred to as ‘Unallocated’ meters.
 Therefore, country values for the number of gas and electricity meters may be an underestimate of the true number of meters.

 The Department of Energy and Climate Change (DECC) has an agreement with all the electricity suppliers in Great Britain, whereby they agree to provide DECC with annualised consumption data for each Meter Point Administration Number (MPAN) or electricity meter.
 The consumption data for each MPAN is not weather corrected and represents consumption covering the 365 days commencing in late January each year.
-As well as the meter number and energy consumption, DECC also receive address point data for each meter.
+As well as the meter number and energy consumption.
+The electricity data do not come with address points.
+This is matched as a separate stage.

 Domestic energy consumption data are available for the English regions and Wales, local authorities and MSOAs as National Statistics and can be used in a time series analysis.
 LSOA data are also available and currently designated as Experimental Statistics.

-In processing this data for publication ONS has carried out checks to ensure the quality of the data.
+In processing this data for publication the Department for Energy and Climate Change has carried out checks to ensure the quality of the data.

 Details of the policy governing the release of new data are available by visiting www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html or from the Media Relations Office email: email@example.com